Donations are tax deductible

 Kohler Co. has erroneously stated that "Among the most vocal opponents of the project are some of those residents who apparently prefer that the land be maintained for their private use."
 They misconstrued statements that were made about the Black River Trails on STATE LAND that Kohler wanted to use for an entrance to their land-locked property.
 No one from Friends of the Black River Forest is concerned with personal access to the land.
 We are concerned with how a 'world class' golf course will affect surrounding properties.
 We are concerned about pesticide drift, pollution to well-water, Lake Michigan and the Black River; the destruction of "globally unique" dunes and "rarest, most irreplaceable" wetlands.
 We are concerned that the design appears to be driven by an intent to host professional golf tournaments and what impact that would have on the quiet Town of Wilson and Black River area.
 We are concerned about high-capacity wells.
 We are concerned about public rights to the Lake Michigan shoreline and Wisconsin's Public Trust Doctrine.
 We are concerned with the incomplete data being used for the DNR's draft EIS.
 And we do not agree that state land should be given to a private, for-profit enterprise.

-Town of Wilson Zoning Ordinance - A proposed conditional use shall be denied unless the applicant can demonstrate, to the satisfaction of the Town, that the proposed conditional use will not create inappropriate or undesirable impacts on near by properties, the environment, or the community as a whole, as determined by the Plan Commission.
+Town of Wilson Zoning Ordinance - Kohler has influenced the governor and appealed to the greed of the City of Sheboygan in order to annex the proposed land (through a suspicious balloon on a string annexation where Kohler Co. bought properties to create a connection from Sheboygan to the Town) in order to get around the Town of Wilson's zoning restrictions which state that a golf course is not a permitted use.
+A proposed conditional use would be denied unless the applicant can demonstrate, to the satisfaction of the Town, that the proposed conditional use will not create inappropriate or undesirable impacts on near by properties, the environment, or the community as a whole, as determined by the Plan Commission.
 Link

 There have to be better alternatives than the forest in Black River